yash04747/docs/docs/guides/basics/support-defined.md

 :::

 ### Who are we?
 We maintain an open source project entitled Redux Framework.
-It is used by millions of of users across in all walks of life all across the world.
+It is used by millions of users across in all walks of life all across the world.
 Redux is used primarily by developers.
 That means if users of our developers approach us for help, it is often difficult and sometimes impossible to provide the requested support.